WinX DVD Ripper Platinum icon WinX DVD Ripper Platinum

 3. Due to the applied RAID strategy of the independent hard-drive array, which enhances the data stability and reduces errors such as file missing, file corruption, those common hard-disk issues can hardly happen.

-backup DVD to NAS streaming
+Rip DVD to Synology NAS

 Part 2.
 Best Video Format for Ripping DVDs to NAS